JohnnyVX/EventApiDemo/readme.md

 ### Dependency Injection Issue

-**TJohnnyVReply & TaThompson**: @workspace The application is throwing an error when trying to resolve `Service.Events.EventService`.
+**JohnnyVReply & TaThompson**: @workspace The application is throwing an error when trying to resolve `Service.Events.EventService`.

 **GitHub Copilot Chat**: We discovered that `EventService` was not registered with the dependency injection container.
 This was a configuration oversight on my part during the transition from `Program.cs` to `Startup.cs`.
 We discussed how to register `EventService` in the `ConfigureServices` method in `Startup.cs` to resolve the issue.